 About Kailua Kailua is one of Hawaii's classic oceanside communities.
 Slower moving, quiet - yet lively - and defiantly low-rise in the face of the development that's overtaken so many other parts of the Island.
-Though there is a central part of town, with a Target, Whole Foods and some small strips of shopping, you'd never mistake this for the built up neighborhoods on the other side of the Koolaus.
+Though there is a central part of town, with a Target, Whole Foods, Foodland and some small strips of shopping, you'd never mistake this for the built up neighborhoods in Honolulu.

 Residents are a mix of longtime locals as well as some of the wealthy, and even famous, who love the singularity of this town, along with the absence of anything even resembling pretentiousness.